kubeflow/katib/docs/developer-guide.md

 make undeploy
 ```

-## Modify controller apis
+## Modify controller APIs

-If you want to modify Katib controller apis you have to
+If you want to modify Katib controller APIs you have to
-generate deepcopy, clientset, listers, informers, open-api and python SDK with changed apis.
+generate deepcopy, clientset, listers, informers, open-api and python SDK with changed APIs.
 You can update necessary files as follows:

 ```bash